leaf-node/swirlnet.make-population/VS-NEAT.md

 * You may set the gene enablement rate for cases in which both parents' genes are disabled.

-* You can also set the frequency of asexual gene disablement toggling.
+* You can also set the frequency of asexual gene disablement toggling with two settings, one for the rate of enablement, the other for the rate of disablement.

 * Tweaking these settings allows you to follow the same, or a similar, approach as the one outlined in the original NEAT paper.